NanoComp/meep/doc/docs/Scheme_User_Interface.md

 Note that if you are at a fixed frequency and you use complex fields (via Bloch-periodic boundary conditions or `fields-complex?=true`), then one half of the flux or energy integrals above corresponds to the time average of the flux or energy for a simulation with real fields.

-Often, you want the integration box to be the entire computational cell.
+Often, you want the integration box to be the entire cell.
 A useful function to return this box, which you can then use for the `box` arguments above, is `(meep-fields-total-volume fields)`, where `fields` is the global variable (above) holding the current `meep::fields` object.

 One versatile feature is that you can supply an arbitrary function $f(\mathbf{x},c_1,c_2,\ldots)$ of position $\mathbf{x}$ and various field components $c_1,\ldots$ and ask Meep to integrate it over a given volume, find its maximum, or output it (via `output-field-function`, described later).
 This is done via the functions:

 **`(integrate-field-function cs func [where] [fields-var])`** —
-Returns the integral of the complex-valued function `func` over the `meep::volume` specified by `where` (defaults to entire computational cell) for the `meep::fields` specified by `fields-var` (defaults to `fields`). `func` is a function of position (a `vector3`, its first argument) and zero or more field components specified by `cs`: a list of `component` constants. `func` can be real- or complex-valued.
+Returns the integral of the complex-valued function `func` over the `meep::volume` specified by `where` (defaults to entire cell) for the `meep::fields` specified by `fields-var` (defaults to `fields`). `func` is a function of position (a `vector3`, its first argument) and zero or more field components specified by `cs`: a list of `component` constants. `func` can be real- or complex-valued.

 If any dimension of `where` is zero, that dimension is not integrated over.
 In this way you can specify 1d, 2d, or 3d integrals.